 Parents may also be concerned, however, about one scene where Gordon feeds James some sugary cereals for breakfast, against Stephanie’s dietary wishes for her son.
 Gordon learns his lesson, however, when James starts acting up with all the sugar inside him from the cereal.
 James even starts banging away on Gordon’s stereo system, or “Tower of Power” as Gordon calls it.

 Thus, parents of younger children may not want them to see this movie.
 Whether young or old, however, media wisdom requires discernment in all cases.

+David Arquette stars in SEE SPOT RUN as a young mailman named Gordon, who has problems with a police dog, a boy and some gangsters.
+Gordon ends up babysitting for the young son of a pretty girl, who goes away on a nightmarish business trip that’s left her stranded.
+The son befriends a huge dog, who happens to be an FBI canine running from some gangsters who want to kill him.
+Further comical shenanigans ensue as the gangsters search for the dog, the FBI learns of the plot, and the mother tries to get back home before Gordon’s irresponsibility endangers her son.
+What they all fail to realize, however, is that Gordon, James and the dog are developing a bond that no one can break.
 Despite some mild foul language and scatological humor, SEE SPOT RUN has a generally positive, good-natured, entertaining worldview.
 Things end happily, of course, but parents may also be concerned about one scene where Gordon feeds James some sugary cereals for breakfast, against his mother’s dietary wishes for her son.
 Gordon learns his lesson, however, when James starts acting up with all the sugar inside him